 Sleep & gut health

-More and more research is proving that there is a definite relationship between the ‘good’ bacteria that live in our digestive system and our overall health and well-being, including supporting mental health via what is known as the ‘gut-brain axis.’
+More and more research proves that there is a definite relationship between the ‘good’ bacteria that live in our digestive system and our overall health and well-being, including supporting mental health via what is known as the ‘gut-brain axis’.

 This gut-brain axis can help support improved sleep health by nourishing the good gut bacteria living in the gut microbiome, which comprises trillions of bacteria.